Red flags of free knitting patterns: How to tell the good from the bad

 So there you have it.
 These are a few things I take into account when I’m trying to determine if a free pattern is worth the time.
 It may take some extra time up front, but will save you a lot of headaches to make sure you’re knitting a good pattern!

-All of these are generalizations, so your mileage may vary.
-But I feel like if I’ve gotten satisfactory answers to all my questions, I can be pretty confident in quality.
+All of these are generalizations, so your mileage may vary, but I feel like if I’ve gotten satisfactory answers to all my questions, I can be pretty confident in quality.

 Let me know in the comments if you knit from free patterns and if you have any red flags you look for.